-At the end of the semester, I always find myself ruminating and reflecting upon how the semester went, and I spend quite a big of time brainstorming what I want to tweak and change for the upcoming semester.
+At the end of the semester at RISD, I always find myself ruminating and reflecting upon how the semester went, and I spend quite a big of time brainstorming what I want to tweak and change for the upcoming semester.
 Rarely do I go a semester without changing something about my courses, which keeps me on my toes and actively thinking about how to improve.
 I always love giving a new homework assignment, I’ve had some fail miserably while others have been pleasant surprises.
 I think the second my courses are static, they run the risk of becoming dangerously stagnant.

 Tonight however, I’m thinking about the other side of the fence.
 What can a college art student do to improve their experience and progress in the classroom?
 Like yesterday’s post, “What I’ve learned so far“, I could write a book about this, but here are some snippets that might be useful for current students.

 Seems obvious?
 Well it’s not for many people as I see every semester.
 One of the best TAs I’ve ever had in my teaching career was late to her first critique as a RISD freshman.
 After the crit she came up to me and said “I will never be late again,” and it’s been true since that day four years ago.